NethServer/docs/administrator-manual/en/backup.rst

 USB disk configuration
 ======================

-The best filesystem for USB backup disks are EXT3 and EXT4.
+The best filesystem for USB backup disks is EXT3 or EXT4.
 FAT filesystem is supported but *not recommended*, while NTFS is **not supported**.
 EXT3 or EXT4 is mandatory for the rsync engine.

 Before formatting the disk, attach it to the server and find the device name: ::